Sustainability & Social Impact Glossary

 ESG – Elon Musk’s favourite term…Environment, Social, Governance.
 Three lenses through which companies can assess their non-financial performance, and through which investors can assess companies’ non-financial risks.
 While ESG does us the tremendous service of making explicit the complexities all companies must manage, it often and easily stops at risk identification.
 We need companies to see the potential for creating meaningful positive impact, rather than just doing less harm.

-Greenhouse Gases – Never break wind in glass houses.
-Gaseous matter that is emitted into the atmosphere, contributing to the greenhouse effect that is warming our planet and contributing to significant, potentially catastrophic climate change.
+Greenhouse Gases (GHG) – Never break wind in glass houses.
+GHG are gaseous matter emitted into the atmosphere, which contributes to the greenhouse effect that is warming our planet and leading to significant, potentially catastrophic climate change.

 GRI (Global Reporting Initiative) – This is a widely used and respected set of standards for impact reporting—reporting that presents organizations’ impact on the economy, the environment, and society.
 Also, ‘general rate increase,’ which Junxion will have to do, if this ‘galloping, runaway inflation’ persists!